Harry Harrison (writer): Early life

 Harrison was born March 12, 1925, as Henry Maxwell Dempsey in Stamford, Connecticut.
 His father, Henry Leo Dempsey, a printer who was three-fourths of Irish descent, changed his name to Harrison soon after Harry was born.
 Harry did not know this himself until he was 30 years old, at which point he changed his name to Harry Max Harrison in court.
 His mother, Ria, née Kirjassoff, was Russian Jewish.
 She had been born in Riga, Latvia, and grew up in Saint Petersburg, Russia.
 Her brother, Max David Kirjassoff (1888–1923), had been an American consul in Japan, but he died along with his wife Alice during the 1923 Great Kantō earthquake.

 After finishing Forest Hills High School in 1943, Harrison was drafted into the U.S. Army Air Forces during World War II as a gunsight technician and as a gunnery instructor.
 Priest adds that he became a sharpshooter, a military policeman, and a specialist in the prototypes of computer-aided bomb-sights and gun turrets.
 "But overall the army experience vested in him a hatred of the military that was to serve him well as a writer later on."

 In 1946, he enrolled in Hunter College in New York City and later ran a studio selling illustrations to comics and science fiction magazines.

 Marriages

 Harrison married Evelyn Harrison, whom he included in a cartoon he drew of the Hydra Club in 1950.
 They divorced in 1951, and Evelyn married the science fiction writer Lester del Rey shortly afterwards.

 Harrison married Joan Merkler Harrison in 1954.
 Their marriage lasted until her death of cancer in 2002.
-They had two children, Todd (born in 1955, died in 2025) and Moira (born in 1959), to whom he dedicated his novel Make Room!
+They had two children, Todd (born in 1955, died in November, 2025) and Moira (born in 1959), to whom he dedicated his novel Make Room!
 Make Room!